IBM/aspera-cli/README.erb.md

 Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.

 # Release Notes

+* version 0.9.9

+  * Breaking change: "aspera package send" parameter deprecated, use the --value option instead with "recipients" value.
+See example.
+  * Now supports "cargo" for Aspera on Cloud (automatic package download)

 * version 0.9.8